SenpaiHunters/Clakr/README.md

 </details>

+## Troubleshooting Guide

+If you encounter issues while using Clakr, here are some common problems and their solutions:

+- **Application won't start**: Ensure that you have the required macOS version and that you have followed the installation steps correctly.
+If the issue persists, try restarting your computer, if it further does not work, submit an issue on our [Issues page](https://github.com/senpaihunters/clakr/issues).

+- **Clicks are not registering**: Check if Clakr has the accessibilty permissions in your system settings and that no other software is interfering with its operation.

+If you have further issues, submit an issue on our [Issues page](https://github.com/senpaihunters/clakr/issues).

 ## Contributing

 We welcome contributions!
 Please feel free to submit pull requests or create issues for any bugs or enhancements.